airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

     * Maximum: 999 credits
     :::

-    If you would like to purchase 1,000 credits or more at one time, reach out to [Sales](https://airbyte.com/talk-to-sales).
+    If you would like to buy a large amount of credits or a subscription plan, reach out to [Sales](https://airbyte.com/talk-to-sales).

 5. Fill out the payment information.